1CLD-US/SRE-TF/lab-22-S3/README.md

     id                   = "adb20fe7f9b7fe1b0e6f996d7dad1428e778c5b5"
 }
 ```
 Congrats!
-This bucket will be used for our EC2 instance in the next lab.
-We'll create an EC2 instance and then mount this S3 bucket.
+This bucket will be mounted on our EC2 Instance in the Ansible labs.
+You'll notice now in your Ansible directory under SRE-TF, there is now a vars.yaml file.
+This file was generated via a template in this terraform manifest.
+We'll modify this file with your POD information in the Ansible lab.